-The main campus encompasses over 400 acres in an urban forest setting within the city of Greenville and is convenient to both the downtown area and shopping centers.
+The main campus encompasses over 400 acres in an urban setting within the city of Greenville and is convenient to both the downtown area and shopping centers.
 The campus is a pleasing mixture of architectural styles.
 Most of the four million square feet of academic, research, and residence facilities have modern appointments and are well equipped.
 The health sciences campus, located on 70 acres, houses the Brody School of Medicine and is the hub of the university's health sciences program.
 The west research campus is the newest addition to the university with over 450 acres and is the home for several research and graduate programs.

-Since 1993, the university has spent over \$300 million for capital expansion.
-Joyner Library houses over one million volumes; student services have been enhanced by the addition of Todd Dining Facility and the Student Recreation Center: Dowdy Ficklen Stadium was expanded to 45,000 seats, and the health sciences complex has been expanded by the addition of the Warren Life Sciences Building.
-Major renovations have been completed on Jarvis Residence Hall, Student Health Services, the Wright Place, and the Blount Intramural Sports Complex.
+Since 1993, the university has spent over \$350 million for capital expansion.
+Joyner Library houses over one million volumes; student services have been enhanced by the renovation of the Gallery in Jones Residence Hall and the addition of Todd Dining Facility and the Student Recreation Center; the health services complex has been expanded by the addition of the Warren Life Sciences Building; the athletic complex has grown with the expansion of Dowdy Ficklen Stadium to a capacity of 45,000 seats and the addition of a new strength and conditioning center; the Murphy Center Major renovations have been completed on Jarvis Residence Hall, Jones Residence Hall, Student Health Services, the Wright Place, and the Blount Intramural Sports Complex.
+The university's information technology and computing services department has moved off-campus to a 32,000 square feet campus computing center.
+The university continues to focus resources on a comprehensive renovation program to incorporate new technology into classroom and lab facilities.
 In 2000, the university began a six-year capital expansion that will exceed \$200 million.
+In 2003, the university will complete construction of the Science and Technology Building, which comprises 270,000 gross square feet of classrooms and labs to accommodate various disciplines including biology, chemistry, and industrial technology.
 Campus beautification continues to be a priority with the goal of preserving and enhancing the charming character of the campus.